-Starting Fall 2019, students at Borough of Manhattan Community College (BMCC/CUNY) will have the option of earning an Associate in Arts degree in Social Studies for Secondary Education through the Teacher Education department.
+Starting Fall 2019, students at Borough of Manhattan Community College (BMCC/CUNY) will have the option of earning an Associate in Arts degree in Secondary Education for Social Studies through the Teacher Education department.

-The Social Studies for Secondary Education program meets a need within BMCC and New York City itself.
+The Secondary Education for Social Studies program meets a need within BMCC and New York City itself.

 “Urban schools often have difficulty recruiting and retaining high-quality teachers, especially those whose racial and ethnic backgrounds reflect that of the students served,” says Cara Kronen, a professor and coordinator of the secondary education program in the BMCC teacher education department.

 She cites an April 2015 New York Times article showing that 85 percent of students in New York City schools are children of color, yet more than 60 percent of teachers is white.

 “Teachers of color are essential in urban classrooms because they can provide real-life examples to students of future career paths they might consider, and the benefits of academic achievement,” she says.

 In addition, Kronen says, 65 percent of 434 BMCC students surveyed in 2015 by the teacher education department said they would consider a program in Secondary Education for Social Studies, or would have considered the major if it had been available when they enrolled at BMCC.